Volscente/NexusLLM/docs/transformers_theory.md

 ### Step 4 - Softmax Function
 Pass the standardised attention score in Softmax function to normalise it.

+### Step 5 - Retrieve Relevant Tokens
+Multiply the value vector by the Softmax score, in order to retrieve relevant tokens.

+### Step 6 - Compute Self-Attention
+Sum up the weighted value vectors to obtain the self-attention matrix.

 ## Aggregated Weighted Context
 It is one of the first approach for of *Self-Attention*.